-There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.
+There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing (Proverbs 12:18).

-Jenny said she panicked on the inside, but had no one to share her fearful thoughts.
+Because of their “Adamic wiring,” fear comes with the human package.
+Children will panic when bad things happen, particularly between the only two people in their world who could protect them.
+Mable said she panicked on the inside but had no one to share her fearful thoughts.
 She internalized them because her primary “protectors” were on the verge of a marital breakdown.
 She said there were many nights she would ball up and cry herself to sleep as she listened to the verbal sparring on the other side of her bedroom wall.

-After awhile, she stopped asking her mom for things.
-Whenever there was a new fad toy or dress fashion, Jenny never said how badly she wanted what all her friends had.
-Her mom never picked up on the knot in Jenny’s soul that was twisting tighter and tighter.
-By the time Jenny was a teen, she had begun to look for security through any means possible, but she did not have the courage to try out for anything like sports or cheerleading because her fear of failing was too intense.
+After a while, she stopped asking her mom for things.
+Mable never said how badly she wanted what all her friends had whenever there was a new fad or fashion.
+Her mom never picked up on the knot in Mable’s soul that was twisting tighter and tighter.
+By the time Mable was a teen, she had begun to look for security through any means possible, though she did not dare to try out for anything like sports or cheerleading because her fear of failing was too intense.

-Her avenue of “escape” was through boys.
-And that was the path that would prove to be the total unraveling of her life.
-Her craving for protection and love was so intense that it blinded her to any common sense she should have possessed.
-She knew all her boyfriends were using her, but she dismissed this because of her fifteen years of pent-up cravings for security that was uncontrollably lapping up any affection and approval she could find.
+Her avenue of “escape” was through boys, a path that was the total unraveling of her life.
+Her craving for protection and love was so intense that it blinded her to common sense she should have possessed.
+She knew all her boyfriends were using her, but she dismissed this because of her fifteen years of pent-up cravings for security that were uncontrollably lapping up any affection and approval she could find.
 She was easy picking, and she was glad.
 From her perspective, manipulating love from others was the path to freedom.

-Jenny’s story is fictional, but it’s too true for many boys and girls.
-These young people are now adults and the fallout still lingers in their souls and relationships.
+Mable’s story is fictional, but it’s too true for many boys and girls.
+These young people are now adults, and the fallout still lingers in their souls and relationships.
 If you have a fussy home, you must repent right now.
 Do not delay.